Williamston, North Carolina: History

-Williamston was founded in 1779, and named after William Williams, a local military commander.
+Williamston was founded in 1779 and named after Williams William, a local military commander during the American Revolution.

-Williamston was the focus of activity in the civil rights movement.
-Beginning in June 1963, civil rights activists protested at City Hall for 29 consecutive days led by Golden Frinks.
+Williamston was a focus of activity in the Civil Rights Movement.
+Beginning in June 1963, civil rights activists led by Golden Frinks protested at City Hall for 29 consecutive days.
 The Ku Klux Klan was very active in this part of the state during this time, including a well-documented rally in Williamston on October 5, 1963, attended by mostly local residents but with several carloads of attendees traveling over 150 miles to attend.